vickyruud/jwt-mern-tutorial/README.md

-# Petfinder App using MERN stack
+# JWT tutorial with MERN